Prison–industrial complex: Prison abolition movement

 A response to the prison industrial complex is the prison abolition movement.
 The goal of prison abolition is to end the prison industrial complex by eliminating prisons.
-Prison abolitionists aim to do this by changing the socioeconomic conditions of the communities that are affected the most by the prison-industrial complex.
+Prison abolitionists aim to do this by changing the socioeconomic conditions of the communities that are affected the most by the prison–industrial complex.
 Abolitionists propose reallocating funds to social programs such as education, mental healthcare, housing, and non-armed dispute forces.
 The purpose of abolition is not necessarily to dismantle, but to revise.
 Angela Davis, a known political activist and co-founder of Critical Resistance describes the purpose of abolition, "All of these things help to create security and safety.
 It’s about learning that safety, safeguarded by violence, is not really safety."

 Alternatives to detention

 Due to the overcrowding in prisons and detention centers by for-profit corporations, organizations such as Amnesty International, propose using alternatives such as reporting requirements, bonds, or the use of monitoring technologies.
 The questions often brought up with alternatives include whether they are effective or efficient.
 A study published by the Vera Institute attempts to answer this question by stating that when alternatives such as monitoring technologies were used, they found that 91% of the individuals appeared at their court date.
 The Institute recorded that the relative cost of using such alternatives has been estimated at $12 per day a relatively low price in comparison to the reported average cost of incarceration in the U.S., which has been priced at roughly $87.61 per day.

 Despite the relative efficiency and effectiveness of alternative to detention, there is still much debate that these alternatives will not change the dynamics of incarceration.
 This argument lies in the fact that major corporations such as the GEO Group and Corrections Corporations of America will still be profiting by simply re-branding and moving towards rehabilitation services and monitoring technologies.
 Rather than effectively ending and finding a solution to the PIC, more people will simply find themselves imprisoned by another system.
 Other opposition to alternatives comes from the public.
-According to Ezzat Fattah, opposition towards prison alternatives and correctional facilities is due to the public fearing having that having these facilities in their neighborhoods will threaten the security and integrity of their communities and children.
+According to Ezzat Fattah, opposition towards prison alternatives and correctional facilities is due to the public fearing that having these facilities in their neighborhoods will threaten the security and integrity of their communities and children.